Handsome styling; great performance; upscale luxuries; attractive pricing; excellent fuel economy

 New for Mazda3 i Sport is the Preferred Equipment package, which adds 16-in alloy wheels, heated side mirrors with integrated turn-signal lamps, premium cloth-trimmed sport seats, auto on/off headlights, rain-sensing windshield wipers and a blind spot monitoring system with rear cross-traffic alert.

 The Touring's Popular Equipment package adds dual-zone automatic climate control, a Bose 9-speaker surround-sound system with Centerpoint 2 and AudioPilot 2, SiriusXM radio with a 4-month subscription, a CD player and a shark-fin antenna.

 In addition to its standard features, many Mazda3 models offer options available on more expensive trim levels in the car's range.
 The Mazda3 s Grand Touring can be equipped with a regenerative braking system, adaptive cruise control, an automatic high-beam control feature and a forward-collision warning system.

 |Basic||3 Years/36,000 Miles|

 |Roadside Assistance||3 Years/36,000 Miles|

-2018 Honda Civic -- The Honda Civic feels at home in the compact-car segment.
+2016 Honda Civic -- The new Honda Civic feels at home in the midst of the compact-car segment.
 Base models are just as sporty as the Mazda3, but the performance-oriented Civic Si and Type R will give any Mazda3 a run for its money.

-Used Audi A3 -- For the price of a new Mazda3 Grand Touring, you can pick up a nice 2015 Audi A3 sedan and get the option of all-wheel drive, a better interior and better performance.
+Used Audi A3 -- For the price of a new Mazda3, you can pick up a nice 2010-2013 Audi A3 hatchback and have the choice of all-wheel drive or a diesel engine.